folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 3. In the ledger results pane, select the name of the ledger to rollover.
 4. The ledger detail pane will open.
 Open the Action menu and select **Rollover.**
 5. In the Rollover window, complete the form to indicate your preferences for rollover settings.
 For more information on the fields on the rollover screen, see the descriptions below.
-6. **Save a screenshot of the completed form**.
-The system does not currently retain a copy of the settings used for rollover, so it is recommended that you save a copy of the settings used for rollover for reference.
-7. Click the **Test rollover** button to initiate a test of fiscal year rollover for this ledger.
+6. Click the **Test rollover** button to initiate a test of fiscal year rollover for this ledger.
-8. If any unpaid invoices exist, a dialog window displays, “FOLIO has found invoices that are not yet paid or canceled.
+7. If any unpaid invoices exist, a dialog window displays, “FOLIO has found invoices that are not yet paid or canceled.
 If you are sure you want to continue with rollover click continue.”
 A table list of invoices displays the following information:
 *   **Vendor invoice number.**
-*   **Vendor.**  Organization name of the vendor.
+*   **Vendor.**
 *   **Invoice date.**
 *   **Status.**
+*   **Total amount (system)**
-9. Click **Cancel** to exit the dialog list without proceeding with the rollover test, click **Export list** to download a .csv file list unpaid invoices, or click **Continue** to proceed with the rollover test.
+8. Click **Cancel** to exit the dialog list without proceeding with the rollover test, click **Export list** to download a .csv file list unpaid invoices, or click **Continue** to proceed with the rollover test.
-10. After continuing, a dialog displays “Please confirm that you have completed the necessary details and are ready to proceed with your rollover TEST.
+9  After continuing, a dialog displays “Please confirm that you have completed the necessary details and are ready to proceed with your rollover TEST.
 This process may take several minutes to complete.
 A link to the results will be sent to [user email address] when the process is complete.”
-11. Click **Confirm.**  A green toast message indicates that the rollover test started successfully and focus returns to the three pane layout for the ledger.
+10. Click **Confirm.**  A green toast message indicates that the rollover test started successfully and focus returns to the three pane layout for the ledger.
 A confirmation email is sent to the user’s email address.
-12. To [view the test rollover results](#viewing-rollover-log-results) in the log, open the Actions menu and select **Rollover logs.**
+11. To [view the test rollover results](#viewing-rollover-log-results) in the log, open the Actions menu and select **Rollover logs.**

 To run fiscal year rollover, follow these steps:

 1. In the **Search & filter** pane, click **Ledger.**
-2. Use the search and filter tools, if needed, to find the ledger you want to rollover.
+2. Use the search and filter tools, if needed, to find the ledger to rollover.
-3. In the ledger results pane, select the name of the ledger you want to rollover.
+3. In the ledger results pane, select the name of the ledger to rollover.
 4. The ledger detail pane will open.
-Click on the Action menu button and select **Rollover.**
+Open the Action menu and select **Rollover.**
 5. In the Rollover window, complete the form to indicate your preferences for rollover settings.
 For more information on the fields on the rollover screen, see the descriptions below.
-6. **Save a screenshot of the completed form**.
-The system does not currently retain a copy of the settings used for rollover, so it is recommended that you save a copy of the settings used for rollover for reference.
-7. Click the **Rollover** button to initiate fiscal year rollover for this ledger.
+6. Click the **Rollover** button to initiate a test of fiscal year rollover for this ledger.
-8. Click **Confirm.**  Wait for the process to complete, as indicated by the blue progress bar.
-When complete, the “Rolling over is finished” message appears.
+7. If any unpaid invoices exist, a dialog window displays, “FOLIO has found invoices that are not yet paid or canceled.
+If you are sure you want to continue with rollover click continue.”
+A table list of invoices displays the following information:
+*   **Vendor invoice number.**
+*   **Vendor.**
+*   **Invoice date.**
+*   **Status.**
+*   **Total amount (system)**
+8. Click **Cancel** to exit the dialog list without proceeding with the rollover test, click **Export list** to download a .csv file list unpaid invoices, or click **Continue** to proceed with the rollover.
+9  After continuing, a dialog displays “Please confirm that you have completed the necessary details and are ready to proceed with your rollover.
+This process may take several minutes to complete.
+A link to the results will be sent to [user email address] when the process is complete.”
-10. Click **Close & view ledger details** to return to the detail pane for the ledger.
+10. Click **Confirm.**  A green toast message indicates that the rollover started successfully and focus returns to the three pane layout for the ledger.
+A confirmation email is sent to the user’s email address.
+11. To [view the rollover results](#viewing-rollover-log-results) in the log, open the Actions menu and select **Rollover logs.**

 ### Fiscal year rollover information